KoroSensei10/ob/README.md

 Then, modify the `docker-compose.yml` file to set the required args and environment variables:

-> !
-Limitation: At the time of writing, Better Auth requires certain environment variables to be set at *build time* as well as *run time*.
+> As said above, at the time of writing, Better Auth requires certain environment variables to be set at *build time*.
 Therefore, we need to set some variables in the `build.args` section and some in the `environment` section.
 > That's why there are two sections below and you need to *build* the Docker image yourself using Docker Compose.

 ##### Args (build time)